 Our priorities are delivered through 'Actions Plans', which are outlined in Appendix 1.
 Please review our Strategy and get in touch should you have any comments, or are interested in supporting the Association by helping deliver it.

-An ECoW is normally involved in the following activities:
+An EnCoW is normally involved in the following activities:

-- Auditing of site management plans/method statements to ensure project compliance;
+- Auditing of site management plans/method statements and works for compliance;

-- Providing advice to contractors on the delivery of agreed mitigation measures;
+- Providing none site-specific advice to contractors/developers on the delivery of agreed mitigation measures;

 - Liaising with stakeholders such as statutory regulators, planning officials and members of the public;

 - Regular surveying to monitor environmental sensitivities at the site.
-These may be sensitive receptors such as a protected watercourse or static sensitivities
+These may be sensitive receptors such as a protected watercourse.

 An ECoW is responsible for ensuring site contractors and management are equipped with the correct knowledge to protect environmental features on site.
 This can often require decisions to be made quickly, sometimes in highly pressured circumstances.